nextcloud/documentation/developer_manual/digging_deeper/continuous_integration.rst

 You can put this process into a GitHub Action that is run for every pull request.
-Check our `simple github action <https://github.com/nextcloud/.github/blob/master/workflow-templates/psalm.yml>`_ from our `nextcloud template repository <https://github.com/nextcloud/.github>`_.
+Check our `psalm github action <https://github.com/nextcloud/.github/blob/master/workflow-templates/psalm.yml>`_ from our `nextcloud template repository <https://github.com/nextcloud/.github>`_.

 If you want to support multiple versions of Nextcloud server with a single app version, checkout this slightly